 In cases like that, Scheibner recommends talking with a financial planner about a guaranteed universal life insurance policy, which is a form of permanent life insurance that tends to be cheaper than whole life policies.
-Or you may decide it’s best for your budget to purchase a cheaper, term life policy now, and convert or add a permanent life insurance policy later on.
+Or you may decide it’s best for your budget to purchase a cheaper term life policy now, and convert to whole life or add a permanent life insurance policy later on.

 Single people don’t fit into one mold, so there’s no single term life insurance solution, either.
 The more people who would be affected financially by your loss, the greater the likelihood that a term life insurance policy is worth checking out.

 Fabric exists to help young families master their money.
 Our articles abide by strict editorial standards.

 Fabric by Gerber Life exists to help young families master their money.
 Our articles abide by strict editorial standards.

 Information provided is general and educational in nature and is not intended to be, and should not be construed as, financial, legal, or tax advice.
 Laws of a specific state or laws relevant to a particular situation may affect the applicability, accuracy, or completeness of this information.
 Federal and state laws and regulations are complex and are subject to change.
 We make no warranties with regard to the information or results obtained by its use, and disclaim any liability arising out of your use of, or reliance on, the information.